michaelbZA/my-website/content/posts/003-vscode.md

 So you've downloaded VS Code and opened it up.
 Now what?
 In this guide, I'll walk you through everything I've learned about making VS Code work for you, especially if you're just getting started.

-## Why I Switched to VS Code
+## Why I Chose VS Code

-Before diving into the details, let me share why I chose VS Code:
+Before getting into the details, let me share why I chose VS Code:

 - Lightweight enough to open quickly
 - Powerful enough for serious development